BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Public repository

-Sometimes, you can find yourself in front of the danger of exposing a public information (so unauthenticated users could access it).
+Sometimes, you might find yourself facing the risk of exposing public information (allowing unauthenticated users to access it).

 <alert type="warning">